 Many HAMmers go on to enter the Honors College's Innovations in Honors Program in the sophomore year.

 Incoming freshmen with at least a 3.5 high school GPA or a minimum 26 composite ACT are especially encouraged to apply to the HAM Program, though other applications will be considered on a case-by-case basis.

-The required curriculum for HAM students is 7 hours of honors course work during the Fall semester, in special sections of the following courses:
+The required curriculum for HAM students is 13 hours of honors course work, taken during the fall and spring semesters: